ska-telescope/observation-execution-tool/docs/src/internal/architecture/architecture_backend_module_script_exec_ui.rst

 Element Interfaces
 ------------------

-The major interface between the UI and OET backend is the REST API presented by the FlaskWorker, which is documented separately in :doc:`architecture_module_rest_api`.
+The major interface between the UI and OET backend is the REST API presented by the FastAPIWorker, which is documented separately in :doc:`architecture_module_rest_api`.